-We’ve all grown up using crayons, but our Southport Day Program staff and clients have taken crayon art to the next level to create colourful masterpieces.
+We’ve all grown up using crayons, but our Southport Lifestyle Centre staff and customers have taken crayon art to the next level to create colourful masterpieces.

 Melted crayon art involves aligning crayons at the top of a canvas and using heat to cause them to melt and drip down.
 As the wax trickles down, the once blank canvas becomes an array of rainbow colours with different shades and blends.

 With support, our Queensland Affordians took to the challenge during their art program.
 With patience, everyone lined up their crayons along the top end of their canvas.
 They were supported to use the hairdryer to start the melting process.
 Slowly but surely, the colours began to dribble down the white surfaces to reveal amazing artworks!